sc941432/Unstop-Talent-Park-hackathon/README.md

 # Unstop-Talent-Park-Hackathon

 ## Project Overview
 This project, **TalentSync AI**, is designed to transform early talent engagement and hiring by leveraging advanced analytics and artificial intelligence.
-Built on the Unstop platform, it aims to enhance the matching of candidates with job opportunities that align with their skills, experiences, and career aspirations.
+Built for the Unstop platform, it aims to enhance the matching of candidates with job opportunities that align with their skills, experiences, and career aspirations.
 The goal is to create a disruptive hiring experience that is both efficient and effective, adapting dynamically to the evolving job market.

 ## Features
 - **Data-Driven Matching:** Utilizes machine learning to analyze job descriptions, company information, and candidate profiles for precise matching.